darrenj/me/manager-readme.md

 ## What I Expect From You

-- **Take ownership**: You have the power to make decisions and drive outcomes
+- **Take ownership**: You have the power to make decisions and drive outcomes but also own resolution of any issues along the way with my support
-- **Entire lifecycle**: We as engineers, not only write the software, but are responsible for testing it (in partnership with testers) and it's ongoing support once deployed into live
+- **Entire lifecycle**: We as engineers, not only write the software, but are responsible for testing it, it's quality and it's ongoing support once deployed into live.
+No "throwing over the fence"
 - **Communicate openly**: If there's a problem, concern, or better way, I want to hear it
 - **Be curious & challenge assumptions**: Ask "why?" and think critically
 - **Act with urgency & purpose**: Deliver value quickly and iterate from there
 - **Invest in your growth**: Seek learning opportunities and take on challenges
-- **Close the loop**: Follow through on commitments and keep me informed
+- **Close the loop**: When we discuss something that requires next steps, please follow up and keep me informed

 ## My Quirks & Things to Know

 - I have a strong bias for action.
-I believe progress is made by getting things into users' hands quickly so expect me to push on opportunities to enable this, especially when faced with a long delivery timescale
+I believe progress is made by getting things into users' hands quickly so expect me to push on opportunities to enable this, especially when faced with a long delivery timescale.
+I may even jump-in and help prove out a technical point to help.
+This helps me validate my thinking at times and hopefully helps connect dots and move things forward.
-- It's totally file to say "I don't know" but do expect curiosity and initiative to go find out and let me know how I can support
+- It's totally fine to say "I don't know", in fact encouraged!
+But I do expect curiosity and initiative to go find out and let me know how I can support
 - I love data and will often ask for metrics to support decisions
 - I get excited about technical details and might dive deep, it's **not** that I don't trust you, I'm just curious!
 - End-to-end Observability across the whole product is a fundamental, non-negotiable principle for me.
 I had my fingers burnt many years ago when inheriting a complex, mission critical product suffering from significant operational issues that had almost no telemetry!